s-ball/pyimgren/docs/localisation.rst

 are provided for the source files and the documentation.

-If you use it as a module, and what to use that feature, you just have to call the ``nls_init`` function::
+If you use it as a module, and want to use that feature, you just have to call the ``nls_init`` function::

     import pyimgren